Gaucho-Racing/Query-GR/README.md

 - For correlation/"vs" queries, the top two signals are selected.
 - If best score > 100, the query is considered unrelated and a polite fallback is returned.
 - Response includes `data.signal_scoring` for transparency.

+### Signals Embedded and Cached

+- When signals are fetched from DB (above), they are first converted into vector embeddings in batches of 50 via Gemini API
+- Then all of the batches are combined into one list of vector embeddings which is cached in-memory

 ### Clarification Flow